By Samantha Martin (@sam_angelina22)

 The stereotype of racecourses strikes me as being that they are no place for children, with drinking, smoking and gambling all taking place in one confined area.
 If done responsibly, there should be no more drinking and smoking than outside your local on a Saturday night.
 Take Warwick racecourse as an example: the betting ‘ring’ is close to the main entrance where the majority of drinking occurs, but, if you keep walking, the crowds thin when you get closer to the parade ring.
 Here, it’s quieter and more child-friendly – the perfect spot to watch the horses.
 Debbie Matthews has done an excellent job helping to make many courses around England accessible to people living with anxiety, dementia, autism, loneliness and invisible illnesses through the ‘Go Racing Green’ project.
 Nottingham, Chester, Newbury and Salisbury all support the initiative by having ‘quiet areas’ where racegoers can avoid the busy hubbub of a racecourse, and employ members of staff who are ‘awareness-trained’.
 Newbury is particularly good for introducing children to racing.
 At the Ladbrokes Trophy meeting, they had lots of interesting tasks for children to undertake to learn about the life of racehorses.

 Many courses also have ‘Family Days’.
 These are where there are children’s activities, such as bouncy castles and fairground rides, on course.
 What these lack, in my opinion, is a connection to horse racing that would nurture an interest in the children.
-Normally, adult ticket costs anything from £16-£25, under 18s nearly always GO FREE.
+Normally, an adult ticket costs anything from £16-£25, under 18s nearly always GO FREE.
 This represents a great value day out that isn’t nearly publicised enough!
 Another way to involve children and families would be to target schools in the local area with leaflets advertising ‘a day at the races’.
 A positive experience would encourage people to come back year after year.
 The work of ‘Racing To Schools’ brings racing to the classroom and is an incredible initiative.
 Through this, students at my school have visited Nottingham to experience a raceday.

 On a recent Rein It In Racing Podcast, we suggested ways that racecourses could enrich the raceday experience to educate racegoers.
 An idea was to introduce information boards surrounding the parade ring, like in a museum.
 This would help visitors understand why horses wear certain equipment; what the form means; the differences between Handicap and Stakes races and the way gambling odds work, for example.
 This information is hard to access at the racecourse – I can’t understand why!
 This would make a day at the races not just a good time but an opportunity to learn more about this great sport.
 Cutting through the jargon would definitely help draw people in.

-Sadly, much of the mainstream press attention racing recieves is negative – normally if a fatality occurs or a gambling horror story, as I will mention later on.
+Sadly, much of the mainstream press attention racing receives is negative – normally if a fatality occurs or a gambling horror story, as I will mention later on.
 This comes particularly from organisations like PETA, Animal Aid and, sometimes, the RSPCA.
 Their comments on social media spark up heated debates about how racing is ‘cruel’ and the horses are ‘whipped until they bleed’ and ‘forced to race’.
 I’m a bit biased but I don’t believe horse racing is cruel.
 From my experience, if a horse doesn’t want to race, or do anything for that matter – they won’t!
 No one can persuade them otherwise once they’re mind is made up.

 Fatalities are what racing is infamous for.
 Take the Grand National for example – a unique test over four miles and two furlongs with fences only the brave can jump.
 This race is by far the most famous horse race in the world and it is the one that people naturally base their opinions on.
 Last year, Up For Review got brought down at the first and, devastatingly, had to be put to sleep.
 There is constantly a risk of a life-ending injury with horses, regardless of whether they’re a top level racehorse or the family pony.
 Considering their size, horses are so delicate.
 A study showed that it is 62% more likely for a horse to be fatally injured in the field in comparison to a 30% chance when ridden.
 This danger is a contributing factor to adults not wanting young people to be involved in horse racing.